-Logging and parsing data from an intellectual pressure measuring device
+Log and parse data from an intellectual pressure measuring device

 Pressure data logger

-We require software, which can log data from an intellectual pressure measuring
+We require software that can log data from an intellectual pressure measuring

 device from Paroscientific Inc into our data acquisition system.
 Paroscientific

 is the leader in the field of precision pressure measurement, resolution of